wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

 References:
    * http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Appendix_NACLs.html
+   * https://www.cidr-report.org/ reports nearly a million routes in 2023

 ## Direct Connect (DX)

    * https://aws.amazon.com/directconnect/sla/
+   * <a target="_blank" href="https://www.youtube.com/watch?v=_Z29ZzKeZHc">VIDEO</a>: BGP summary by F5
+   * <a target="_blank" href="https://www.youtube.com/watch?v=SVo6cDnQQm0">VIDEO</a>: BGP Deep Dive by Kevin Wallace
    <br /><br />

+On-premises locations reach AWS using the BGP (Border Gateway Protocol) though a DX (Direct Connect) router onsite.

-To Direct Connect to a customer's Router. in each DX Location, there is a port on a DX Router which is charged <strong>per hour</strong> of use.
+In each DX Location, there is a port on a DX Router which is charged <strong>per hour</strong> of use.
 The price is the same globally except for a few regions.
 Outgoing data transfer charges apply, too, but cheaper than going through the public internet.